Washington Wizards: Team name, logos and uniforms

 On April 15, 2015, the Wizards unveiled a new primary logo.
 The new logo features the Washington Monument ball logo set in a roundel, with the striping pattern from the team's uniforms, three stars (each representing Washington, D.C., Maryland, and Virginia, similar to that of the NHL's Capitals), and the team's wordmarks.
 The team also said it would immediately discontinue the use of the wizard-partial moon logo, which had been used since 1997.

 On September 30, 2015, the Wizards unveiled a new alternate uniform.
 Called the "Baltimore Pride" uniform, the uniform was intended to be worn for six select games during the Wizards' 2015–16 season.

 On September 8, 2016, the Wizards released a second white uniform to honor the United States Armed Forces.
 The side stripes pay homage to the American flag.

 The Wizards in their white "City" uniforms during a 2018 playoff game against Toronto.

 The Wizards kept their existing uniforms (minus the two alternate uniforms) when Nike took over as uniform supplier in 2017.
 Along with the white "Association", red "Icon" and navy "Statement" uniforms, a "City" uniform was also released as part of the collection.
 The 2017–18 "City" uniform featured a white base, "The District of Columbia" wordmark in navy and numbers in white.
 The uniform paid tribute to the Washington Monument.
 The "City" uniform for 2018–19 was similar to the previous set, but with a black base, white letters and orange trim.
 The uniform paid homage to the National Mall at night.
 A red version of the 2017–18 "City" uniform served as the team's "Earned" uniform, which was a reward for making the 2018 playoffs.

-Prior to the 2019–20 season, the navy "Statement" uniform received a minor adjustment as the city name was replaced with "The District of Columbia" wordmark previously used on the team's "City" uniforms.
+Before the 2019–20 season, the navy "Statement" uniform received a minor adjustment as the city name was replaced with "The District of Columbia" wordmark previously used on the team's "City" uniforms.

 For the Wizards' 2019–20 "City" uniform, they brought back the white alternate uniform design worn in the 2016–17 season, but with the "dc" alternate logo in front and red numbers.
 The same design was carried over to the 2020–21 "City" uniform, but with a grey base.